Retina display: Models

 In practice, thus far, Apple has converted a device's display to Retina by doubling the number of pixels in each direction, quadrupling the total resolution.
 This increase creates a sharper interface at the same physical dimensions.
 The only exceptions to this have been the iPhone 6 Plus, 6S Plus, 7 Plus, and 8 Plus, which render their images at triple the number of pixels in each direction, before down-sampling to 1080p resolution.

 The displays are manufactured worldwide by different suppliers.
-Currently, the iPad's display comes from Samsung, while the MacBook Pro display is made by LG Display.
+In 2012, the iPad's display came from Samsung, while the MacBook Pro display was made by LG Display.
 There was a shift of display technology from twisted nematic (TN) liquid-crystal displays (LCDs) to in-plane switching (IPS) LCDs starting with the iPhone 4 models in June 2010.

-Apple markets the following devices as having Retina, Retina HD, Liquid Retina, Liquid Retina XDR, Super Retina HD, Super Retina XDR, Ultra Retina XDR or Retina 4K, 5K or 6K displays: